How to Mother Yourself

 When this stage fails—through dismissal, ridicule, or emotional reversal—the child learns to doubt internal experience.
 Feelings become confusing, shameful, or dangerous.
 Adults from this background often struggle to name emotions accurately or feel embarrassed by having them at all.

-To mother yourself here means practicing non-judgmental emotional acknowledgment.
-When something arises, you name it plainly: sadness, anger, fear, longing.
-You resist the urge to fix or explain it away.
+To mother yourself here means practicing non-judgmental emotional acknowledgment toward the inner child that gets stirred when feelings arise.
+When something arises, you name it plainly to your younger self: sadness, anger, fear, longing.
+You resist the urge to fix or explain it away in how you talk to yourself.
 You allow it to exist without immediately turning it into action or analysis.

 This builds internal trust.
 When emotions are allowed to be named, they no longer need to shout.